jschhie/Airline-Reservation-System/README.md

 ## How to Run the Program
 ## (NOTES: Current README refers to master branch.
 BinaryFiles branch work in progress)
-For convenience, the corresponding Makefile has been provided, as well as a sample reservations.txt file.
-Expected command line arguments: ```./airline.out inputFile outputFile```.
+For convenience, the corresponding Makefile has been provided, as well as a sample passengers.dat file.
+Expected command line arguments: ```./airline.out inputFile```.

 #### Supplying an Input Script
 You can supply an optional script containing your choices/responses with the following command: ```cat inputScript.txt | ./airline.out inputFile.txt outputFile.txt```.